 Radiology and CT exams use radiation in the process of gaining life saving diagnostic information and allow doctors to "see" inside the human body for disease and/or injury diagnosis and treatment planning.
 Clinicians weigh the risk vs. benefit factor prior to any x-ray exam and proceed appropriately.

-Memorial's Imaging Services has cut radiation exposure by 50% for all pediatric exams because they realize the importance of reducing radiation during all x-ray and CT examinations.
+Yakima Valley Memorial's Imaging Services has cut radiation exposure by 50% for all pediatric exams because they realize the importance of reducing radiation during all x-ray and CT examinations.
 Decreasing pediatric dose during CT and x-ray exams by half means the potential for a radiation induced disease process has been reduced greatly.
 Parents of pediatric patients should ask their medical providers if radiation reduction techniques are being used during medical imaging.

-Learn more at http://imagewisely.org/
+Learn more at https://imagewisely.org/

 Image Gently and Image Wisely Pledge